bdcrops/module-declarative/README.md

 Declarative Schema: Magento 2.3x introduced a new declarative schema feature which aims at eliminating the excessive work and speeding up the installation and upgrade processes.

+Most module developers will be familiar with creating php scripts for creating, updating and manipulating custom tables for their modules.
+These files would live in the module directory here;

+/app/code/NameSpace/ModuleName/Setup/InstallSchema.php
+/app/code/NameSpace/ModuleName/Setup/UpgradeSchema.php

+Since Magento 2.3.0, you can now use the declarative DB schema XML to create and update your DB tables in a single XML file.
+This file is placed in your module here;

+/app/code/NameSpace/ModuleName/etc/db_schema.xml

+This change is incredibly useful once you start playing with it.
+The php schema scripts can be long winded and difficult to read.
+The XML is short and neat, making it a relative dream to work with.

 #### Goal:

 1.1- create table (db_schema.xml)